 - 1. Press and hold the receiver reset button using a small, long tool until you hear the second of two beeps.
 After the second beep release the reset button. - 2.
-Single Press the button on the remote, you will then hear two beeps.
+Single Press the v button on the remote, you will hear two beeps.
 Then remote will flash "CONN" once it stops flashing the remotes will be synced.
 Wait 30 seconds before trying to start the fireplace.
+If you hear one long beep, this indicates the pairing sequence has failed or the wiring is incorrect.